top of page

 We used pink, blue & purple.
 I separated the hair into sections & dabbed/stroked the mixture along the length of each section with a small piece of sponge that I’d cut up.
 We left it on the hair for about 30 minutes, then shampoo’d it off & conditioned.

-*pictues and tutorial courtesy of Jackie Edwards, EazyColours facebook group*
+*picture and tutorial courtesy of Jackie Edwards, EazyColours Facebook group*

 This nail art is also created using EazyColours but this time its Hot Pink and Amethyst Neons.
 How impactful are these?
-Trully stunning creative ideas using EazyColours.
+Truly stunning creative ideas using EazyColours.

 Using EazyColours Neons.